pavel-akulich/app_of_habits/docs_eng/README.md

    - Handles environmental variables with the `python-dotenv` library

 ## How to Install and Run the Project
-   - Fork the repository at https://github.com/pavel-akulich/app_of_habits
+   - `git clone` the repository at https://github.com/pavel-akulich/app_of_habits
    - Install all dependencies from the `pyproject.toml` file
    - Create a database and apply migrations to the database using the command `python manage.py migrate`
    - Configure the necessary environment variables as specified in the `.env.sample` file